**All teams participating in SETX should have a copy of these rules IN THEIR VESSEL during tournaments.

 The SETX board and its advisors expect strict adherence to the following rules by all contestants.
 In the event of an emergency, please call 911 first and then notify the tournament director.

 2. PARTICIPATION AND ELIGIBILITY • Participation is open to 7th, 8th, 9th, 10th, 11th and 12th grade school students providing that the 12th grade student does not turn 19 before September 1st of their senior year.
 The entry fee for each tournament is $40 a boat with no more than two team members and each team member must be a TBF Student Angler Federation (SAF) member that is affiliated with an established SAF club or a member of B.A.S.S. affiliated high school club.
 Contestants must also have the signature of a parent or legal guardian in the provided space on the liability form which will be in the possession of your club advisor and a valid fishing license for the waters they fish.
 Contestants are required to follow all applicable federal, state and local regulations and laws.
 Any violation of such regulations and laws may result in disqualification from the tournament.
 Each team will consist of one or two eligible contestants and one boat captain in one vessel on stated tournament waters.
 There is no limit to the number of teams accepted from each school or club.
 Any special circumstances must be approved by the tournament director prior to the tournament beginning.
 Tournament officials reserve the right to reject any application to fish for any reason whatsoever.
 Eligible angler is a student passing ALL classes and in good standing with their respective school district.
 Grades will be reviewed and eligibility awarded using the process the schools already have in place for sports and activities.
 Student anglers are required to fish for the school which they attend.
+Should a student transfer within the SETX season, the student must participate with the school he/she has transferred to if that school is an SETX member and follow all applicable rules and guidelines within the club and member school.
+All previously accrued points will be lost in the transfer.
 In the event that their school does not offer a high school fishing team, they are permitted to fish with the closest geographically located school that offers a team and allows students outside of that school district to participate with their club.

 3. PURCHASING OF INFORMATION • The purchasing of, or bartering for, information about locating or catching fish on tournament waters, including but not limited to GPS waypoints (other than through commercially available sources) and the hiring of fishing guide services or a coach is not permitted by any tournament participants including contestants and boat captains within 15 days of any tournament.
 In addition, no fishing information may be purchased, bartered, solicited, or received from any person who entered tournament waters during the official off limits period.
 Violation of this rule may result in disqualification.

 4. OFF-LIMITS, PRACTICE AND COMPETITION • The lake will be off limits for student anglers and boat captains from the Sunday evening at sunset until Friday morning at safe light the week of tournament.
+Off limits will be lifted in the event that at least 50% of the participating schools have the same 5 consecutive weekdays off (spring break, winter break, etc.) If these criteria are met, an announcement will be made that the off limits period has been lifted for that week.
 Friday will be the official practice day.
 Contestants and coaches may not enter tournament waters to locate bass or potential fishing waters or sight see after the start of the pre-tournament meeting except during tournament hours.
 Testing equipment on tournament waters after the start of the pre-tournament meeting is permitted only with prior approval from the tournament director.
 Once competition is under way, contestants and coaches may not solicit and/or receive information about locating or catching fish on tournament waters from anyone except contestants and coaches confirmed in the tournament and through publicly available sources (quasi-public websites set up for the specific purpose of sharing information with individuals or a small group of individuals are not publicly available sources).
 On competition day, teams may not follow a non-contestant’s boat or participate in the placing of markers by non-contestants or the practice of “hole sitting” by anyone.
 Violation of this rule may result in disqualification.

 5. REGISTRATION AND PRETOURNAMENT MEETING • Registration deadline will be the Friday 2:00 PM, 8 days prior to the tournament, at which time the entry fee will be $40 per boat.
 After that time, a $20 late registration fee will be assessed up until Wednesday 2 PM, when all registration will terminate.
 At that time, no more registrations will be accepted.
 All registrations will be “time-stamped” by the computer and that time-stamp will be the official registration time.
 Late registrations will not affect the number of places paid out for the tournament.
 ANY changes with Anglers and boat Captains MUST Be must be approved by the tournament director after the team has registered.
 Captain must be the captain of record.
 What this means is that the captain must be the captain the was registered at the time of registration.
 If for any reason the captain needs to be changed it must be approved and documented prior to the tournament start time.